 Exhibits connect the American civil rights movement to the current global human rights movement.

 This February, the Center will host story times, activities, and giveaways on Saturdays and Sundays throughout the month.
 All activities are included with a ticket purchase to The Center.
-If you are a family of 4, remember to take advantage of our Family 4-pack discount!
+If you are a family of 4, remember to take advantage of the Family 4-pack discount!

 More info on Black History Month activities